knqti/rstudio-vm/README.md

 ![cli example](assets/cli_example.png)

-1. The user logged into the computer, in this example `root`.
+1. The user who is logged into the computer - in this example `root`.
-2. The name of the computer, in this example `manual-rstudio`.
+2. The name of the computer - in this example `manual-rstudio`.
-3. The current directory, in this example `~` (which denotes the user's home directory).
+3. The current directory - in this example `~` (which denotes the user's home directory).
 4. The area to type commands.

 The following shows a typical Linux command input and its resulting output: